awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

      mysql> UNLOCK TABLES;
      ```

   These steps force MyISAM to flush data stored in memory to disk, which ensures a clean start when you restore from a DB snapshot\.
-For more information on creating a DB snapshot, see [Creating a DB Snapshot](USER_CreateSnapshot.md)\.
+For more information on creating a DB snapshot, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

-## Automated Backups with Unsupported MariaDB Storage Engines<a name="Overview.BackupDeviceRestrictionsMariaDB"></a>
+## Automated backups with unsupported MariaDB storage engines<a name="Overview.BackupDeviceRestrictionsMariaDB"></a>

 For the MariaDB DB engine, automated backups are only supported with the InnoDB storage engine \(version 10\.2 and later\) and XtraDB storage engine \(versions 10\.0 and 10\.1\)\.
 Use of these features with other MariaDB storage engines, including Aria, might lead to unreliable behavior while restoring from backups\.
 Even though Aria is a crash\-resistant alternative to MyISAM, your tables can still be corrupted in the event of a crash\.
 For this reason, we encourage you to use the XtraDB storage engine\.
 + To convert existing Aria tables to InnoDB tables, you can use the `ALTER TABLE` command\.
 For example: `ALTER TABLE table_name ENGINE=innodb, ALGORITHM=COPY;`